 All things Colombia, culture & cuisine

-Say what you will about Bogota, the capital is still an ideal place to learn about Colombia’s history and present-day way of life.
-If you want to come away with a new appreciation for Colombian diversity and culture, an ideal path to learning—perhaps even better than visiting the city’s museums and galleries—is through Colombian food.
+Say what you will about Bogota, the capital is still an ideal place to learn about Colombia’s history and way of life.
+If you want to come away with a new appreciation for Colombian diversity and culture, an ideal path to learning—perhaps even better than visiting the city’s museums and galleries—is through traditional Colombian food.

 Every culture has something stuffed and fried and utterly scrumptious as part of its national cuisine.
 In Colombia, it’s all about the empanadas.